-The sub-fund does not intend to make a minimum allocation to socially sustainable investments pursuant to Article 2(17) SFDR.
+The sub-fund does not promote a minimum share of socially sustainable investments

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

 This sub-fund promotes a predominant asset allocation in investments that are aligned with environmental and social characteristics (#1 Aligned with E/S characteristics).
 In addition, this subfund may invest up to 49% of the sub-fund's net assets into investments for which either the DWS ESG assessment methodology is not applied or for which ESG data coverage is incomplete (#2 Other).
 Within this share, investments of up to 20% of the sub-fund's net assets are tolerated in assets for which there is no complete data coverage with respect to the above described ESG assessment approaches and exclusions.
 This tolerance does not apply to the assessment of good governance practices (by means of the DWS Norm Assessment).